-Mosquitos tend to flourish during a warm and damp summer, while deer flies seem to be at their worst in hot and dry conditions (isn’t it delightful how they cover off the two main summer weather realities!) but both will be around in some numbers regardless of the conditions.
+Mosquitoes tend to flourish during a warm and damp summer, while deer flies seem to be at their worst in hot and dry conditions (isn’t it delightful how they cover off the two main summer weather realities!) but both will be around in some numbers regardless of the conditions.

 What follows are some of the main things I’ve learned about these bugs over the past decade or so of summers up living up here… no guarantee its accurate, scientific or complete.

 - They say that white and light clothing is less attractive to flying insects.
 My experience shows this to be quite true, particularly when it comes to what is worn on your upper body.
-My guess is that dark clothing makes you appear to the bugs more like a mammal—which will be furred, and that fur is usually medium to dark shades—and thus looking more like a meal opportunity.
+My guess is that dark clothing makes you appear to the bugs more like a wild mammal—which will be furred, and that fur is usually medium to dark shades—and thus looking more like a meal opportunity.

 - The density of bugs will differ amongst various types of forest areas, and may also vary depending on how much breeze is present, so take note of where is better/worse.

-- If you become exasperated with bugs, it almost always attracts more (I think because of your movement and the increased heat and breath expulsion).
+- If you become exasperated with bugs, it almost always attracts more bugs (I think because of your movement and the increased heat and breath expulsion).
 And… you will be attracting them not just to yourself but to anyone nearby you!

 - Personally, I’m not a big one for applying insect repellent to my skin (have you seen what high-% DEET repellents can do to plastic?!)
 If bugs are that bad, I am more likely to wear a head net over my hat or even a full bug-shirt.
 In addition to being less invasive, these options keep on working with near 100% effectiveness, and soon repay their cost.